 Chefchaouen is built on the edge of the Rif mountain range in the far north – and the only way there is by road, winding up a rocky landscape that’s surprisingly lush and green in the summer.

-RentalCars.com searches all the big car rental companies and finds the best price.
-This is probably the easiest way to rent a car in Morocco.
+The best site to book a car is Discover Cars.
+They search both local and international car rental companies to help you find the best possible price.
+This is the easiest way to find a car rental in Morocco.

 Driving in Morocco can be a bit crazy sometimes, but it’s a relatively straightforward journey of 115 km (about 2 hours of driving) from Tangier.
-I recommend using a parking garage, then explore the old-city on foot.
+I recommend using a parking garage, then exploring the old city on foot.

 The cheapest way to get to Chfchaouen is by bus.
 There are multiple buses per day from cities like Fez, Tetouan, Casablanca, Rabat, Tangier and Ceuta.
 The main bus company for tourists is CTM.